bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Aggregating disparate corporate and partner data to power new projects is slow and painful.
-Above provides an easy way to get customer, ERP and other data into one collaborative environment to power new apps and move legacy functionality into the cloud.
+Above provides an easy way to get customer, ERP and other data into one collaborative environment to make sense of it and power new apps.
         content_align: left
         actions:
           - label: Learn More